Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning

+We conclude the proof by solving the recursion and invoking the Lipschitz continuity of $\ell$. \end{proof} Crucially, the upper bounds derived above cannot be replicated for Byzantine failures, due to points \textit{(i)} and \textit{(ii)} in the proof sketch.
+The fundamental distinction is that poisoned workers---unlike Byzantine workers---remain constrained by the loss function's regularity.
+Furthermore, notice that the proof technique generalizes beyond $\mathrm{SMEA}$, yielding the same upper bounds for any rule that averages $n-f$ gradients, independent of the selection mechanism.

-We establish tightness by deriving a matching lower bound.
-Before stating it, we note that the lower bound is established for $\projSGD$, which applies a Euclidean projection onto the positive half parameter space after each iteration.
-While this simplifies the lower bound proof (\Cref{lb-smea-sgd}), it does not affect the tightness of our result since the upper bound on uniform stability remains valid for $\projSGD$ as the projection does not increase the distance between projected points. \begin{theorem}[Lower bound on stability for data poisoning attacks in convex regimes] Consider the setting described in~\Cref{II-problem-formulation} under data poisoning attacks.
-Let $\mc{F}_\mc{Z}$ and $\mc{F}^{\mu}_\mc{Z}$ denote the set of functions that are $C$-Lipschitz, $L$-smooth and convex or $\mu$-strongly convex on $\mc{Z}$, respectively.
-Let $\mc{A} \in \{ \mathrm{GD}, \projSGD \}$, with the $\mathrm{SMEA}$.
-Suppose $\mc{A}$ is run for $T\in\mb{N}^*$ iterations with $\gamma \leq \frac{1}{L}$.
-Then there exists a loss function $\ell \in \mc{F}_\mc{Z}$ and a pair of neighboring datasets such that the uniform stability of $\mc{A}$ is lower bounded by
+\textbf{Lower bounds.} Before comparing the above bounds to the Byzantine case, we establish their tightness by deriving matching lower bounds.
+These lower bounds are established for $\projSGD$, which applies a Euclidean projection onto the positive half parameter space after each iteration.
+While this simplifies the lower bounds proofs (see \Cref{lb-smea-sgd}), it does not affect the tightness of our result since the upper bounds on uniform stability remain valid for $\projSGD$ as the projection does not increase the distance between projected points. \begin{theorem} Consider the setting of~\Cref{II-problem-formulation} under data poisoning.
+Let $\mc{A} \in \{ \mathrm{GD}, \projSGD \}$, with $\mathrm{SMEA}$, run for $T\in\mb{N}^*$ iterations with $\gamma \leq \frac{1}{L}$. \begin{enumerate}[label=\roman*, topsep=-3pt, itemsep=2pt, parsep=0pt, leftmargin = 20pt] \item[\textit{(i)}] There exists $\ell$ such that $\forall z \in \mc{Z}, \ell(\cdot; z)$ is $C$-Lipschitz, $L$-smooth and convex, and neighboring datasets such that the uniform stability of $\mc{A}$ is lower bounded by\looseness=-1